Head of Children’s Services

 The employee operates standard office equipment and hand tools.

 Errors could result in delay of service, monetary loss, and damage to equipment or poor public relations, or injury to patrons.

 Recommended Minimum Qualifications:

 MLIS degree from an ALA accredited school, three years of library experience, including children’s services, storytelling and public performance, computer technology, automated systems and databases; supervisory experience or an equivalent combination of education and experience.

 Knowledge, Ability and Skill

-Moderate physical effort is required to perform most duties; the employee is frequently required to stand, walk, speak and hear, use hands to operate equipment, climb, stoop, reach with hands and arms to lift and move furniture and equipment, move boxes and supplies weighing up to 40 pounds and push/pull a book truck.
+Moderate physical effort is required to perform administrative duties; the employee is frequently required to stand, walk, speak and hear, use hands to operate equipment, climb, stoop, reach with hands and arms to lift and move furniture and equipment.
 Vision requirements include the ability to read documents and use a computer.

 This job description does not constitute an employment agreement between the employer and employee, and is subject to change by the employer, as the needs of the employer and requirements of the job change